 - American Ninja 3 has an army of ninja clones.

-- Boba/Jango/Everyone Fett from Attack of the Clones.
-Indeed, the Clones and by extension the early Stormtroopers are all clones of Jango Fett.
-They are genetically engineered for obedience and age at twice the normal rate, except for Boba.
+- The page image features the Clone Troopers from Attack of the Clones and Revenge of the Sith, who are all cloned from famed bounty hunter Jango Fett.
+They are genetically engineered for obedience and age at twice the normal rate.
+In fact, the first generation of stormtroopers were mostly veteran clone troopers.

-- In the "Clone series" (Clone Republic, Rogue Clone, Clone Alliance, Clone Elite, and Clone Betrayal) all the enlisted men in every branch of the military are clones, and very disposable ones at that.
+- In Steven L. Kent's "Clone series" (The Clone Republic, Rogue Clone, The Clone Alliance, The Clone Elite, The Clone Betrayal, and so on) all the enlisted men in every branch of the military are clones, and very disposable ones at that.
+In an interesting take on this concept, each individual clone knows that his fellow men are clones, but believes that he is a normal human.
+The inherent Fridge Logic in this scenario is given a rather inventive Hand Wave too.

-- In the Star Wars Expanded Universe, Grand Admiral Thrawn recovered some Spaarti cloning cylinders capable of growing a clone to adulthood in a matter of weeks and giving it memories.
+- In the Star Wars Expanded Universe, Grand Admiral Thrawn recovered some Spaarti cloning cylinders capable of growing a clone to adulthood in a matter of weeks and giving it the original's memories.
+Regular humans come out OK if shielded from the Force during growth, but cloned Jedi invariably go insane.

 Live Action TV